Amourspirit/python-kwargshelper/docs/source/usage/Decorator/AcceptedTypes.rst

 .. code-block:: python

     >>> print(Foo.add(7.2, 76))
-    TypeError: Arg 'first' is expected to be of '<class 'int'>' but got 'float' AcceptedTypes decorator error.
+    TypeError: Arg 'first' in 1st position is expected to be of 'int' but got 'float'.
+    AcceptedTypes decorator error.

 Class Method